Elissa Slotkin | |

 Website | House website |

-Elissa Blair Slotkin (born July 10, 1976) is an American politician serving as the U.S. representative from Michigan's 7th congressional district since 2023.
-She represented the 8th district from 2019 to 2023, before redistricting.[1]
-A member of the Democratic Party, she previously served as a Central Intelligence Agency (CIA) analyst and Department of Defense official.
-Her district is based in Lansing, and stretches into the outer northern and western suburbs of Detroit.
-She chairs the Subcommittee on Intelligence and Counterterrorism in the House Committee on Homeland Security.[2]
+Elissa Blair Slotkin (born July 10, 1976) is an American politician serving as the U.S. representative from Michigan's 7th congressional district since 2019.
+The district, numbered as the 8th district from 2019 to 2023,[1] is based in Lansing, and stretches into Detroit's outer northern and western suburbs.

-Slotkin was born on July 10, 1976, in New York City, the daughter of Curt Slotkin and Judith (née Spitz) Slotkin.[3][4]
-She is Jewish.[4][5][6]
+Slotkin was born on July 10, 1976, in New York City, the daughter of Curt Slotkin and Judith (née Spitz) Slotkin.[2][3]
+She is Jewish.[3][4][5]
 Slotkin spent her early life on a farm in Holly, Michigan.
-She attended Cranbrook Kingswood School in Bloomfield Hills.
 Her family farm was part of Hygrade Meat Company, founded by her grandfather, Hugo Slotkin.
-Hygrade is the original company behind Ball Park Franks, a brand now owned by Tyson Foods.[7]
+Hygrade is the original company behind Ball Park Franks, a brand now owned by Tyson Foods.[6]

-Slotkin received a BA in sociology from Cornell University (1998) and an MIA from Columbia University School of International and Public Affairs (2003).[8]
+Slotkin earned a Bachelor of Arts in sociology from Cornell University in 1998 and a Master of International Affairs from Columbia University's School of International and Public Affairs in 2003.[7]

-After leaving the Defense Department in January 2017, Slotkin moved back to her family's farm in Holly, where she owned and operated Pinpoint Consulting.[10]
-Since 2019, she has served on the Transatlantic Task Force of the German Marshall Fund and the Bundeskanzler-Helmut-Schmidt-Stiftung.[11]
+After leaving the Defense Department in January 2017, Slotkin moved back to her family's farm in Holly.

-In July 2017, Slotkin announced her candidacy for Michigan's 8th congressional district.[12]
-She said she was motivated to challenge two-term Republican incumbent Mike Bishop when she saw him smile at a White House celebration after he and House Republicans voted to repeal the Affordable Care Act.[13]
-On August 7, she defeated Michigan State University criminal justice professor Christopher Smith in the Democratic primary, with 70.7% of the vote.[14]
+In July 2017, Slotkin announced her candidacy for Michigan's 8th congressional district.[10]
+She said she was motivated to challenge two-term Republican incumbent Mike Bishop when she saw him smile at a White House celebration after he and House Republicans voted to repeal the Affordable Care Act.[11]
+Slotkin's mother was diagnosed with ovarian cancer and died in 2011 after a lifelong struggle to maintain health insurance.[12]
+On August 7, Slotkin defeated Michigan State University criminal justice professor Christopher Smith in the Democratic primary with 70.7% of the vote.[13]
+Her campaign knocked on 200,000 doors, sent 300,000 text messages, and made one million phone calls.[14]

 In November 2018, Slotkin defeated Bishop[1] with 50.6% of the vote.[15]
 She is the first Democrat to represent Michigan's 8th district since 2001,[15] when Debbie Stabenow gave up the seat to run for the U. S. Senate.